pylayers/pylayers/doc/notebook/UserManual.rst

 Above the waveform is a generic UWB waveform.
-The interested user can add easyly any other mathematical expression of UWB waveform for investigation on pulse waveform modulation for example.
+The interested user can add easily any other mathematical expression of UWB waveform for investigation on pulse waveform modulation for example.
 The waveform can also comes from measurement.
-For now there are two version of this waveform which has been used during the M1 measurement campaign.
-One is not compensated ``W1compensate`` for an extra short delay which can introduse a bias when interpretating the observed delay in terms of distance.
+For now there are two versions of this waveform which has been used during the M1 measurement campaign.
+One is not compensated ``W1compensate`` for an extra short delay which can introduce a bias when interpreting the observed delay in terms of distance.
 The non compensated version is ``W1offset`` from the time origin about 0.7 ns.

-The waveform class should grow for incorporating more waveforms, especially waveforms compliants with the current IEEE 802.15.4a and IEEE 802.15.6 standards.
+The waveform class should grow for incorporating more waveforms, especially waveforms compliant with the current IEEE 802.15.4a and IEEE 802.15.6 standards.

 .. code-block:: python